SFP communication with an RTDS MMC simulator

 As introduced in PN118, SFP communication constitutes a convenient way to interconnect devices.
 Widely used, it offers an efficient layer on which protocols such as Aurora can be implemented to exchange data.

-In this example, the SFP communication connects a B-Box RCP (or B-Board PRO) to a GTSOC V2 from RTDS.
-It makes the bridge between the control – executed in the B-Box RCP (or B-Board PRO) – and the MMC simulation model running on the GTSOC board.
+In this example, the SFP communication connects a B-Box RCP (or B-Board PRO) to a HIL simulator from RTDS.
+It makes the bridge between the control – executed in the B-Box RCP (or B-Board PRO) – and a simulation model of an MMC converter running on the GTSOC board.

 Communication chain

 The control and communication chain is depicted in Fig. 2.
-The closed-loop control running in the CPU produces duty cycles, which are converted to PWM signals by the carrier-based modulator (CB-PWM).
+The closed-loop control running in the CPU of the B-Box controller generates duty cycles, which are converted to PWM signals by the carrier-based modulator (CB-PWM).
 These PWM signals are directly available in the FPGA, where they are packed into frames by the RTDS MMC driver and transferred to the MMC simulation model via Aurora 8B/10B.

-The simulation model outputs computed voltages and currents, as well as additional real-time data, and sends them back as Aurora frames to the B-Board.
-Once received, the frames are decoded by the driver and their content is made available to the CPU through SBI registers.
+The simulation model outputs computed voltages and currents, as well as additional real-time data (e.g. submodules status), and sends them back as Aurora frames to the B-Box (or B-Board).
+Once received, the frames are decoded by the driver and their content is made available to the B-Box CPU through SBI registers.

 Required software